-Mr Cesar Santoyo of the Asian Domestic.
-Helpers Union said: "This is only a small fraction because there are people who do not come to our office for help - we believe there are a lot more."
+Mr Cesar Santoyo of the Asian Domestic Helpers Union said: "This is only a small fraction because there are people who do not come to our office for help - we believe there are a lot more."

-Other complaints included being forced to work illegally, lack of food, underbayment, and illegal recruitment.
+Other complaints included being forced to work illegally, lack of food, underpayment, and illegal recruitment.

-Known to have committed the same offences against more than one domestic lworker, while the union also had a black list of illegal recruitment agencies, he said.
+Several employers were known to have committed the same offences against more than one domestic worker, while the union also had a black list of illegal recruitment agencies, he said.

-A worker dealing with

-Filipinos' labour problems said the "two-week rule" was the biggest worry of amahs because many were afraid to complain about conditions in case their contract was terminated.
+A worker dealing with Filipinos' labour problems said the "two-week rule" was the biggest worry of amahs because many were afraid to complain about conditions in case their contract was terminated.

-Most domestic workers are forced to leave Hongkong within two weeks of the termination of their contract, or pay \$115 for an extended week-long tourist visa.
+Most domestic workers are forced to leave Hong-kong within two weeks of the termination of their contract, or pay \$115 for an extended week-long tourist visa.